 The Group Managing Director assumes the overall responsibility for the Group’s operational activities and effectiveness and implements the Board’s policies, strategies and decisions.
 The Group Managing Director leads the Management team in carrying out the corporate strategies and objectives of the Group.

-- Ensure the day-to-day business affairs of the Group are effectively and efficiently managed.
+vii) Ensure the day-to-day business affairs of the Group are effectively and efficiently managed.

-The Board may from time to time establish Committees as it considers appropriate to assist in carrying out its duties and responsibilities.
-The Board has established the following Committees which shall be operated under clearly defined terms of reference:-
+The Board may from time to time establish Board Committees as it considers appropriate to assist in carrying out its duties and responsibilities.
+The Board has established the following Board Committees which shall be operated under clearly defined terms of reference:-

 ♦ Audit Committee

 ♦ Remuneration Committee

 ♦ Nomination Committee

 The Board may also delegate specific functions to ad hoc committees, a Director, employee or other person as and when required.

-The Committees shall operate under clearly defined terms of reference.
-The Committees are authorised by the Board to deal with and to deliberate on matters delegated to them within their terms of reference.
-The Chairman of the respective Committees reports and update the Board on significant issues and concerns discussed and where appropriate, make the necessary recommendations to the Board.
-The minutes of the respective Committees will be included in the Board papers for Board’s notification.
+The Board Committees shall operate under clearly defined terms of reference.
+The Board Committees are authorised by the Board to deal with and to deliberate on matters delegated to them within their terms of reference.
+The Chairman of the respective Board Committees reports and update the Board on significant issues and concerns discussed and where appropriate, make the necessary recommendations to the Board.
+The minutes of the respective Board Committees will be included in the Board papers for Board’s notification.

-Size and Composition
+a) Size and Composition

 The Board consists of qualified individuals with diverse professional backgrounds and specialisations with vast range of experience in the field of trading and marketing, engineering, corporate affairs, finance and management to enable them to discharge their duties and responsibilities effectively.
 The composition and size of the Board is such that it facilitates the decision making of the Company.
-Pursuant to the Articles of Association of the Company, the Board shall not be less than two (2) directors and more than fifteen (15) directors.

-The basis for the presence of an independent voice on the Board is to ensure that objectivity in decision-making of the Board is achieved and that no single party can dominate such decision-making in the company.
+The basis for the presence of an independent voice on the Board is to ensure that objectivity in decision-making of the Board is achieved and that no single party can dominate such decision-making in the Company.

 There is a separation of the role between the Company’s Chairman and that of the Group Managing Director to ensure a clear division of responsibilities and a balance of control, power and authority.

-Appointments and Re-election
+b) Appointments and Re-election

-Independence of Director
+c) Independence of Director